Three simple secrets to achieving your goals

 2) Put your money on it

 Another study by the University of Pennsylvania in 2008 study found that people were more successful in losing weight when they had a financial incentive.
 In fact, in a 16-week weight loss plan, the people who had promised to pay if they didn’t meet their goal lost 14lbs more than people who hadn’t.

 So what does that mean for you?
 If you’re financially invested in your goal, as well as emotionally, you’re more likely to achieve it.

 It’s something that I’ve noticed too.
 Years ago when I trained as a hypnotherapist I helped people to give up smoking.
 As a student we didn’t charge our clients, but once we qualified we were allowed to.
 And a funny thing happened when we did – the average success rate for helping people stop smoking went up by 75%.

 But why was that?
 It wasn’t because we had a formal certificate, or that we were more experienced, it was much more simple.
 It was because people were paying for their treatment.
 And because they were paying, they were more invested in its success.

 So how can you apply this to your own goals?
 One way is to invest your own money into an enterprise, such as a business.
 Even small decisions like investing in the services of a professional designer for your logo can help you to be more committed to its success.

 You can also invest in your own professional development – paying to attend courses or for personal or business coaching are all wise decisions.

-As is joining some form of business membership organisation such as our own membership club Activate.
-Clubs like Activate offer a number of success-boosting benefits:
+As is joining some form of business membership organisation such as our own membership club Kickstart.
+Clubs like Kickstart offer a number of success-boosting benefits:

 - They give you access to tools and expert knowledge.